 Infuse has AirPlay and Google Cast integration, free captions and video chapters support, multiple audio tracks, and non-stop playback.

 If Infuse is considered a competitor to PlayerXtreme Media Player, GPlayer is the closest challenger to being a VLC analog.
 Because it gained a lot of fame before the VLC port finally arrived on iOS, it imitates many of VLC’s best features.
 However, it’s paid and costs $3.49.

 How to convert MP4 video to the correct codec

-- Open the converter.
+- Then launch the converter.

-- Click “Add video” and choose the file you want to convert.
+- After that, click Add video and choose the file you want to convert.

-- Click on the “Convert Now!” button to start conversion.
+- Click on the Convert Now! button to start conversion.